DinoChiesa/Apigee-External-Authorization-2/README.md

 have previously obtained the access token, via some grant flow.
 That is just the standard OAuthV2 model, nothing new there.

 But as you can see, whether using a key or a token, the control is binary.
 Either the caller has the valid key or token, or it does not.
+If you are managing more than a handful of APIs, you want more control and flexibility than an "yes/no" check.

 ### The use of API Products for Access Control

-Well it's not quite so simple: Apigee has the API product concept, which means that API publishers can configure specific client credentials (client IDs or API keys) to be authorized for specific API Products.
-The Products are really just collections of Verb + Path pairs which will be permitted.
-Then, at runtime, Apigee will verify that the presented application client credential must be authorized for an API Product that includes the particular verb + path pair that the current API request is using.
+To extend beyond the "yes/no" decision, Apigee has the API product concept, which means that API publishers can configure specific client credentials (client IDs or API keys) to be authorized for specific API Products.
+The Products are really just collections of Verb + Path pairs which will be permitted of authorized for that particular credential.
+Then, at runtime, Apigee will verify that the presented application client credential is authorized for an API Product that includes the particular verb + path pair that the current API request is using.

+For a 15-minute screencast review of the API Product concept and the implicit verb+path authorization checks, [see here](https://youtu.be/HGkW3gtk7OM).
+But the basics are:

-At configuration time:
+- At configuration time:
   - API publishers define API Products.
 Each one includes 1 or more verb + path pairs.
   - Client developers obtain credentials (client IDs) for their apps.
 Each credential is authorized for one or more API Products.
   - Client developers embed those credentials into the apps they build.

-At runtime:
+- At runtime:
-- client app sends in GET /foo (verb = GET, path = /foo)
+  - client app sends in GET /foo (verb = GET, path = /foo).
-- Apigee checks the key or token, depending on the policy you attach to your API Proxy
+  - When you call VerifyAPIKey or VerifyAccessToken, Apigee checks the key or token.
-- if valid, Apigee checks that the verb + path pair is authorized via at least one of the API Products
+  - if valid, Apigee _implicitly_ checks that the verb + path pair is authorized via at least one of the API Products associated to the credential.

 And beyond the basics, you can also configure Apigee to check a scope on an Access Token.